chingu-voyages/voyage-project-tier3-expensesplitter/README.md

   - [ ] A participant in an expense group can have a particular weighted contribution to the total amount
   - [ ] An expense group can be edited and deleted
   - [ ] One or more receipt proofs can be consulted
+  - [ ] A unique link is generated for each group, which can be shared to invite participants.
+  - [ ] Participants can join an expense group via the unique link.
+  - [ ] Only the group creator has the authority to close an expense group, finalizing all contributions.

 - Expense Management